Territorial and Freely Associated Oral Health Programs

 Health and Oral Health Issues

 The USAPI and USCI have geographic areas, facilities, and populations with significant barriers to healthcare access.
 These include undersupply of qualified healthcare workforce, undertrained workforce, limited services, and high rates of poverty.
 Geographic barriers to care include excessive travel distances and costs to nearest source of care.
 Health and social indicators are significantly worse compared to the US states.
-Furthermore, Pacific Islanders have low per capita income, high poverty, high population density per square mile, higher rate of dying during the infancy period and among those who survive, their life expectancies are 4 – 7 years shorter than the US.
+Furthermore, Pacific Islanders have low per capita income, high poverty, high population density per square mile, higher rate of dying during the infancy period and among those who survive, their life expectancies are 4 to 7 years shorter than the US.
 Multiple hurricanes and the COVID-19 pandemic have had major economic, infrastructure and health impacts.

 *Information on the USAPI provided by PIHOA in 2019 and adapted for the ASTDD Needs Assessment Project and this webpage